robert-impey/tree-sorter/README.md

 ### Examples

-The input might contain a few trees in no particular order:
+The input file might contain a few trees in no particular order:

     $ cat fixtures/two-deep-with-gaps.txt
     1 one